shubh-chawda/fin-ratio-projectile-aero/README.md

 </p>

 ### Research Goal
-This observation pointed towards a potential aerodynamic regime shift—possibly due to wake stabilization or a "splitter plate" effect—that could not be fully explained by a simple linear analysis.
+This observation pointed towards a potential aerodynamic regime shift—possibly due to wake stabilization or a splitter plate effect that could not be fully explained by a simple linear analysis.

-The goal of this repository is to apply **rigorous computational methods** to the original dataset to:
+The goal of this repository is to apply **computational methods** to the original dataset to:
 1. Mathematically quantify the effective drag coefficients ($k_{eff}$) for each flight.
-2. Determine if the observed "dip" is statistically significant or merely experimental noise.
+2. Determine if the observed dip is statistically significant or experimental noise.

 ---

 ## 💻 2.
 Computational Methods: The Inverse Solver

 ### The Physics Model
-To understand the *cause* of the range anomaly, I needed to move beyond simple averages and determine the aerodynamic properties of the projectile.
+To understand the *cause* of the range anomaly, we need to move beyond simple averages and determine the aerodynamic properties of the projectile.

-I modeled the projectile's motion using a coupled system of Ordinary Differential Equations (ODEs) incorporating **Quadratic Drag**, which is appropriate for high-Reynolds-number flight:
+We model the projectile's motion using a coupled system of Ordinary Differential Equations (ODEs) incorporating **Quadratic Drag**, which is appropriate for high-Reynolds-number flight:

 $$\vec{F}_d = -\frac{1}{2} \rho A C_d v \vec{v} = -k_{eff} v \vec{v}$$